axsh/bashsteps/README.md

 That is it!
 Other options for defining the hooks exist, which are described elsewhere, but it is worth emphasizing that no other software, libraries, or "plugins" are *required*.

-All standard Bashsteps scripts should run fine with only the above 5 lines of software.
-Such minimal software requirements helps make bashsteps future-proof.

 ### coding requirments/coding convensions: